PowerShell/PowerShell-IoT/README.md

 ### Dependencies

-This project relies on [RaspberryIO](https://github.com/unosquare/raspberryio).
+This project relies on [.NET Core IoT Libraries](https://github.com/dotnet/iot).
-It's an easy-to-use .NET library for interacting with Raspberry Pi's IO functionality.
+It is a .NET library for interacting with Raspberry Pi's IO functionality.
-RaspberryIO is built on [Wiring Pi](http://wiringpi.com/) - a pin based GPIO access library written in C.

 ## Installation